 the first century BC writes that Kushites live on the "meats,

 blood, milk, and cheese.”(Strabo xvii Ch.
 2: 2) Traces for

-milk have also been found on the teeth of Nubian mummies and pots.9
+milk have also been found on the teeth of Kushite mummies and pots.9

-Wine was, one the most flourishing product in Nubia.
+Wine was one the most popular products in Kush.
 Pottery containing

-wine was contained in almost every grave.
+wine was found in almost every grave.
 At Kerma, dating to about

 1600 BC, 250 jars of wine were found deposited in a ground depression.10 The jars were turned upside down to prevent the odor